stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - {{ site.data.talent.spirit_wolf}} can help your survivability during intermission. {{ site.data.talent.earth_shield}} can offer HPS against the constant damage from Reverberating Scream.

 **Healing:**
-- Phase 2 is a great opportunity to support your raid with off-healing through Healing Stream Totem, Chain Heal, and Healing Surge as needed.
+- Phase 2 is a great opportunity to support your raid with off-healing through Healing Stream Totem, Chain Heal, and {{ site.data.spell.healing_surge }} as needed.

 **Utilities:**
 - If talented, use {{ site.data.talent.wind_rush_totem }} as needed to help raid members with Echolocation, Echoing Shreek, or throughout Phase 2.